 Use the virtual conference as an opportunity to share professional development with your staff.
 For just one fee, your entire staff can participate.
 This cost-effective method of providing ongoing education to your staff is a win-win for everybody!
 Please note that keynotes are only available for 3-6 months after original broadcast.

-When you attend the 2018 ICMA Virtual Annual Conference, you are choosing to make an investment in your career, your organization, and your community.
+When you take part in the Virtual Annual Conference archives, you are choosing to make an investment in your career, your organization, and your community.
 You will leave your desk energized and with new ideas to help you fulfill your commitment to career-long learning and lead your community in light of today’s challenges.
-So while we'd love for you to join us in Baltimore, we are happy that you are choosing to focus on your personal renewal at the comforts of your own desk with the Virtual Conference.

-Each ICMA Virtual Annual Conference registration includes: 4 keynote speakers (keynote session access ends 3-6 months after original broadcast), 2 featured speaker presentations, 16 of the most compelling sessions, and coverage from the floor brought to you by ICMAtv.
+The Virtual Annual Conference archives include: 4 keynote speakers (keynote session access ends 3-6 months after original broadcast), 2 featured speaker presentations, 16 of the most compelling sessions, and coverage from the floor brought to you by ICMAtv.